Coin Recognition Game

-This fun money game gets little ones to practice coin recognition and coin values as they race to be the first to get to 100.
+This coin recognition game helps little ones to practice coin recognition and coin values as they race to be the first to get to 100.
 Includes a printable and is for kindergarten and first grade.

-We began by creating a chart with each of the coins in it.
+We began this coin recognition game by creating a chart with each of the coins in it.
 They glued in a picture of the coin and then we drew pictures of what was on each coin, and of course, we wrote down what each coin was worth.

 This game is simple to get going.

-- First, print off the 100’s chart on card stock paper.
-Print off the cards with coins on it, or the page that has a die you can create on your own.
+- First, print off the 100’s chart on card stock paper (Below).
+Print off the cards with coins on them, or the page that has a die that you can print to create your own.

 - Finally, gather up game pieces and you are ready to go.

-The purpose of this fun money game is to get children recognizing coins and their value……and as an added benefit they get to build number sense using the hundreds chart.
+The purpose of this fun money game is to get children to recognize coins and their value.
+As an added benefit they get to build number sense using the hundreds chart.